 Both spouses and non-spousal beneficiaries can turn the inherited IRA into a beneficiary distribution account.
 In this case, you'll receive yearly payments based either on fully cashing out the IRA within 5 years or on stretching the amount out for your projected life expectancy.
 Both options spread the tax burden out rather than paying all at once on a lump-sum distribution.
 It also allows non-spouses the opportunity to transfer the fund to another institution and change the investments within the account.

 As a beneficiary you can cash out the full value of the IRA, even if you are not yet 59 1/2, without paying a 10 percent penalty.
 If you choose this option for a traditional IRA, however, you will have to pay taxes on this sum.
 If there is a considerable amount of money in the IRA, cashing out may push you into a much higher tax bracket than you would normally be in.
-It's wise to talk to a tax professional about the implications for you before moving forward with this option.
+It's wise to talk to a tax professional about the implications for you before moving forward to cash out an inherited IRA with this option.

 Maggie McCormick is a freelance writer.
 She lived in Japan for three years teaching preschool to young children and currently lives in Honolulu with her family.
 She received a B.A. in women's studies from Wellesley College.